A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: GP Surrogate Modeling for DT Applications

 \begin{proof} See Appendix C.1. \end{proof}

-Including higher-order derivatives is shown to reduce the prediction error, as described in the following lemma.
+The incorporation of derivative observations is expected to improve the information available to the GP model.
+The following lemma formalizes this intuition by showing that the posterior uncertainty of the GP prediction cannot increase when higher-order derivative information is included.
+This result provides a theoretical basis for the improved predictive performance investigated in later parts of this work.

-LEMMA 2.3.2. \textit{[Error estimate of derivative-informed GP] Let $f$ denote the true function observation and $\hat f^d$ be the GP prediction using derivatives up to order $d$.
-Then, the mean squared error (MSE) satisfies the following inequality:
+LEMMA 2.4.2. \textit{[Reduction of posterior variance with derivative information] Let $\hat f^d$ denote the GP predictor constructed using derivative observations up to the order $d$.
+Then, the posterior variance at a test point, $x^*$, satisfies: